Outboard Engine Brands

 Pennine Marine has only had limited experience of these Chinese made outboard engines.

-Whilst the Chinese made Parson's outboard engines are supposed to be a direct copy of the Yamaha's.
-However in practice the quality of materials actually used inside the Parsun outboard engine's is far worse than the Yamaha's.
-This quite simply means that the Parsun's break down far more often than the Yamaha's - so we think they are not a very good copy.
-Therefore the Parsun outboards are seen only in our skipton workshop, not in our showroom.
+Whilst the Chinese made and then marketed these Parson's outboard engines as a "direct copy" of the Yamaha's.
+This was - and how do we say this without being sued- "being slightly economical with the truth".
+In practice the quality of materials actually used inside the Parsun outboard engine's is unfortunately far worse than the Yamaha's.
+This quite simply means that the Parsun's break down far more often than the Yamaha's .
+Therefore we think they are not a very good copy.
+Therefore the Parsun outboards are seen only in our Skipton workshop, not in our showroom.

 However what attracted many boaters to these Parsun outboard engines was the low purchase price.
-Whilst you get a lot of engine for your money, we will point out that it only takes one serous breakdown for a single repair bill to "bridge the gap" and erode all the savings you made when buying it.
+Whilst you get a lot of engine for your money, we will point out that it only takes one serous breakdown for a single repair bill to "bridge the gap" and erode all the savings you made when you first purchased a Parson engine.

 The other major disadvantage of the Parsun outboard engine range is that they come from Lancashire.
-This comment is not, we hasten to add, the old Yorkshire /Lancashire rivalry flaring up again 9although we do keep a very nicely preserved castle here in Skipton, just in case).
+This comment is not, we hasten to add, the old Yorkshire /Lancashire rivalry flaring up again (although we do keep a very nicely preserved castle here in Skipton, just in case things get nasty again).
 It is simply because we know the place the Parsun's are imported into very well.
 Frankly the quality of the Parsun website and their "marketing spin" is far far better than the physical Parsun engine support facilities (when these are actually seen "in the flesh" over there in Lancashire).